spannerisms/smt1dasm/README.md

 * For data bank and direct page changes, the full address will be written out.
 * In data tables, the number of entries per line is determined by how they should logically be grouped.
 In all other cases, they are grouped in sets of four or eight.
 * The MVN and MVP instructions are written with a macro so that writing them in the standard way assembles correctly.
+* The original developers appear to have overwritten the same disk for each new build, leaving a lot of unused code and data in random places.
+In some cases, this vestigial code will reference a ROM location that no longer contains what it did when that code was relevant.
+When this happens, the operands or pointers in this disassembly will be literal values instead of labels.
 * The 4 player-named characters will use the names I played with throughout the disassembly.
 They are:
   * Protagonist: Chase
   * Female protagonist: Momo